aleshaleksey/fansys23/08-spell-list.md

 **Upcast:** For every MP dice above 3 added the duration increases by an hour, or the size change increases by a category

 **Global**: The spell acts over an area with a radius of 100ft for a week.
 All entities that enter the area that do not succeed a Wis save are affected by the size change.
-For every 4 extra MP dice, the radius increases by 4 or the size category change increases by 1.
+For every 2 MP dice above 6 the radius increases by 4, or the size category change increases by 1.

 ___
 ### Guidance of the Earth